bvavra/MIDI_Accordion/overview.md

 - Multimeter
     - This will be your primary debugging tool when putting together prototypes and the final project.
 I use it to double check voltage and current in my prototypes as well as to check connectivity after soldering.
 It doesn't have to be anything fancy; I picked up mine at a local hardware store for $20.
 - Soldering Iron (& Accessories)
     - Used to solder wires and components together when building the final project.
-I'll go into some basic details on using the iron in the final tutorial.
+I'll go into some basic details on using the iron in the circuit tutorial.
 Other things to accompany the soldering iron include:
 	    - Solder (I recommend 60/40 with rosin core)
 		- Solder pump/wick/bulb
 		    - Used to fix your  soldering mistakes.
 You _will_ make mistakes.